Vinokaa/Dam-Management-Web-App/README.md

 <img src="https://github.com/user-attachments/assets/63d75462-6f21-4723-a5fd-ae5b67ce49ad">
 <br> <br>

-Some of the data, like sensor readings, command executions, login/logout are always stored in memory, and can be visualized at any moment by the statistics or admin role.
+Some of the data, like sensor readings, command executions, login/logout are stored in memory, and can be visualized at any moment by the statistics or admin role.
 <br> <br>

 <img src="https://github.com/user-attachments/assets/012dc2f2-93f6-4965-909a-43edfe22b35c">